Generic selectors

 Be sure to uncurl the root ball if the plant is root bound before placing it into the ground.
 Gently unravel the roots and place them in the hole.

 The top of the root ball should be even with the level of the surrounding soil.
-Refill the hole with the ammended soil and water well.
+Refill the hole with the amended soil and water well.

 Apply some natural mulch (not dyed) on top of the soil but not touching the plant’s stalks.
 Leave a little space between the mulch and the plant to prevent fungi and insects from infecting the newly planted grass.